stunnaxdn/digitalnotewallet/README.md

 The GUI DigitalNoteWallet
  # Contributing to the DigitalNoteXDN Project

- Always check the latest README.md at https://github.com/DigitalNoteXDN/digitalnotewallet/blob/master/README.md for updated instructions
+ Always check the latest README.md at https://github.com/DigitalNoteXDN/digitalnotewallet/blob/master/README.md for updated instructions.

 The new dev team are continually looking for skilled blockchain developers in the Cryptonight space.
 Not everyone is able to do this so do not dispair, as a start, we encourage you to help test the software, and report bugs to the team.
 Please see below for some guidelines.